Antarctica Cruise Ships

 Examples of Antarctica Expedition Cruise Ships:

 A fleet of modern luxury ships has emerged in recent years, offering an increase level of comfort and efficiency.
-Newly launched luxury ships with upscale cabins, the latest amenities, the finest cabins and superb service will cost more.
+Newly launched luxury ships with upscale cabins, the latest amenities and technology, top guides and superb service will cost more.
 Expect to pay $15,000 or more per person for a luxury cruise.
 Many travelers find the extra cost absolutely worth it.

 Examples of Luxury Antarctica Ships